Knowledge of French for the Québec Experience Program

 The final transcripts that are accepted are:

-• A final transcript attesting that your de facto spouse or spouse successfully completed at least three years of studies:
+• A final transcript or transcripts for each year of study, including results for each course, certifying that your accompanying spouse or common-law partner has successfully completed at least three years of study;

 Your de facto spouse or spouse must also provide an attestation from his or her educational institution that indicates the duration of his or her program of study and the language of instruction if: